 R406.1 Scope.
 This section establishes options for additional criteria to be met for one- and two-family dwellings and townhouses, as defined in Section 101.2 of the International Residential Code, and dwelling units in residential buildings, to demonstrate compliance with this code.

-R406.2 Additional energy efficiency requirements (Mandatory).
+R406.2 Additional energy efficiency requirements .
 Each dwelling unit in a residential building shall comply with sufficient options from Table R406.2 so as to achieve the following minimum number of credits:

 Small Dwelling Unit: 1.5 credits Dwelling units less than 1500 square feet in conditioned floor area with less than 300 square feet of fenestration area.
 Additions to existing building greater than 500 square feet of heated floor area but less than 1500 square feet.